 Camera obscura (from Latin, meaning “darkened room”) is a device in a shape of a box or a room that lets the light through a small opening on one side and projects it on the other.
-In this simple variant, image that is outside of the box is projected upside-down.
-More complex cameras can use mirrors to project image upwards and right-side up and they can also have lenses.
+In this simple variant, the image outside the box is projected upside-down.
+More complex cameras can use mirrors to project images upwards and right-side up and have lenses.
 Camera obscura is used as an aid for drawing and entertainment.

 Camera obscura is a very old device.
-Oldest mention of its effect is by Mozi, Chinese philosopher and the founder of Mohism, during the 5th century BC.
-He noticed that an image from camera obscura is flipped upside down and from left to right as a result of light’s moving in straight line.
-The Greek philosopher Aristotle noticed in 4th century that light from a sun eclipse that passes through holes between the leaves, projects an image of an eclipsed sun on the ground.
-Passing of light in the straight line also noticed Euclid 4th century BC and Theon of Alexandria in 4th century AD.
-Anthemius of Tralles, which designed the Hagia Sophia, used a type of camera obscura in his experiments in 6th century.
-Al-Kindi, Arab philosopher, mathematician, physician, and musician, performed experiments with light and a pinhole in 9th century and proved again behavior of light.
+The oldest mention of its effect is by Mozi, a Chinese philosopher and the founder of Mohism, during the 5th century BC.
+He noticed that an image from the camera obscura is flipped upside down and from left to right due to light moving in a straight line.
+The Greek philosopher Aristotle noticed in the 4th century that light from a solar eclipse that passes through holes between the leaves projects an image of an eclipsed sun on the ground.
+The passing of light in a straight line was also noticed in Euclid's 4th century BC and Theon of Alexandria in the 4th century AD.
+Anthemius of Tralles, which designed the Hagia Sophia, used camera obscura in his experiments in the 6th century.
+Al-Kindi, an Arab philosopher, mathematician, physician, and musician, performed experiments with light and a pinhole in the 9th century and proved the behavior of light again.

-All these scientists experimented with a small hole and light but none of them suggested that a screen is used so an image from one side of a hole in surface could be projected at the screen on the other.
-First one to do so was Alhazen (also known as Ibn al-Haytham) in 11th century.
-He was a scientist, mathematician, astronomer and philosopher, he wrote the Book of Optics and, among other things, he invented camera obscura and pinhole camera.
+All these scientists experimented with a small hole and light, but none of them suggested that a screen is used so an image from one side of a hole in the surface could be projected at the screen on the other.
+The first one to do so was Alhazen (also known as Ibn al-Haytham) in the 11th century.
+He was a scientist, mathematician, astronomer, and philosopher; he wrote the Book of Optics, and, among other things, he invented camera obscura and the pinhole camera.
 At about the same time, Chinese scientist Shen Kuo experimented with a camera obscura.
-He described it geometrically and even used it explain some effects that were mentioned couple centuries ago but were attributed to the geographic characteristics of the area.
-As described by Roger Bacon, English philosopher, camera obscura was used in 13th century for safe observation of sun eclipse.
-Arnaldus de Villa Nova, an alchemist, astrologer and physician, used camera obscura at the same time as a projector for entertainment.
-Artists started using camera obscura in 15th century.
-Leonardo da Vinci talks about camera obscura in his “Codex Atlanticus”, a twelve-volume bound set of his drawings and writings where he also talked about flying machines, weaponry and musical instruments.
-Giambattista della Porta, Italian scholar, improved camera obscura by adding it a lens at the place where light enters the box.
-He also used camera obscura to explain how human eye works.
-German astronomer Johannes Kepler uses term “camera obscura” for the first time in history in 1604.
-Johann Zahn, writer of "Oculus Artificialis Teledioptricus Sive Telescopium”, writes in his book in 17th century about camera obscura and magic lantern among other optical instruments.
-In 18th century Conte Francesco Algarotti writes his book “Saggio sopra Pittura” and dedicates a whole chapter to the use of camera obcura (or how he calls it “camera ottica” ("optic chamber")) in painting.
+He described it geometrically and even used it to explain some effects mentioned a couple of centuries ago but attributed to the area's geographic characteristics.
+As described by Roger Bacon, an English philosopher, camera obscura was used in the 13th century to observe solar eclipses safely.
+Arnaldus de Villa Nova, an alchemist, astrologer, and physician, used camera obscura simultaneously as a projector for entertainment.
+Artists started using camera obscura in the 15th century.
+Leonardo da Vinci talks about camera obscura in his “Codex Atlanticus,” a twelve-volume bound set of his drawings and writings.
+He also talked about flying machines, weaponry, and musical instruments.
+An Italian scholar, Giambattista della Porta, improved camera obscura by adding a lens at the place where light enters the box.
+He also used camera obscura to explain how the human eye works.
+German astronomer Johannes Kepler used the term “camera obscura” for the first time in 1604.
+Johann Zahn, the writer of "Oculus Artificialis Teledioptricus Sive Telescopium,” writes in his book in the 17th century about camera obscura and the magic lantern, among other optical instruments.
+In the 18th century, Conte Francesco Algarotti wrote his book “Saggio sopra Pittura.”
+He dedicated a whole chapter to the use of camera obcura (or, as he calls it, “camera ottica” ("optic chamber")) in painting.

-Early models were large and consisted of a literal room or a tent (Johannes Kepler used a tent one.)
-Later more portable variants were invented.
-They were wooden boxes that had a lens instead of pinhole which can be moved to provide a focus.
-They also had a mirror that rotated image and a screen onto which an image was projected.
-These cameras were basis for early photographic cameras.
+Early models were large and consisted of a literal room or a tent (Johannes Kepler used a tent.)
+Later, more portable variants were invented.
+They were wooden boxes with a lens instead of a pinhole that could be moved to provide a focus.
+They also had a mirror that rotated images and a screen onto which an image was projected.
+These cameras were the basis for early photographic cameras.